 Which Annuity Requires The Least Amount Of Taxes?

-- Non-Qualified Annuity: A non-qualified annuity is a type of investment account that allows you to save for retirement on a tax-deferred basis.
+- Non-Qualified Annuity: A non-qualified annuity is an investment account that allows you to save for retirement on a tax-deferred basis.
 This means that you don’t have to pay taxes on the money you contribute to the annuity, but you will have to pay taxes on any interest the annuity earns.
-Unlike a Roth IRA, there are no contribution limits for a non-qualified annuity.
+Unlike a Roth IRA, a non-qualified annuity has no contribution limits.

 - Long-Term Care Annuities: Income from a long-term care annuity is tax-free if the withdrawals are used for qualified long-term care services and facilities.